 - 2 c. four, plus more for dusting

 - Preheat the oven to 350 degrees.
 Line a 9-inch square baking pan with foil, leaving a 2-inch overhang on 2 sides.

-- Beat the butter, vanilla, egg and salt in a large bowl with a mixer on medium speed until smooth and creamy, about two minutes.
+- Beat the butter, vanilla, egg and salt in a large bowl with a mixer on medium speed, the dough will not come together.
 Reduce the mixer speed to low; add the powdered sugar and beat until just incorporated.
 Add the flour in 2 batches and beat until smooth.
-Stir in 1/2 c. chocolate chips with a wooden spoon.
+Stir in ½ cup of the chocolate chips with a wooden spoon.